7 Reasons to Check Your House Value (and Where to Get an Estimate)

 We’ll start by providing a Home Value Estimator (HVE) tool that can give you a rough idea, but we’ll also explain why these Automated Valuation Models (AVMs) are merely a starting point and shouldn’t be relied on for conclusive numbers.

-Next, we’ll share our research results with you and introduce experts Kevin Yoder, a top-selling agent in Grand Rapids, Michigan; Mike Ford, a Southern California-based general certified real estate appraiser since 1986; Warren Boizot III, SRA, a state-licensed appraiser with 24 years of experience in Denver, Los Angeles, and Las Vegas; and Megan Toll, a top agent with The Kevin Toll Group, all of whom can guide you through the process of finding out if your home is worth more than you paid for it.
+Next, we’ll share our research results with you and introduce experts Kevin Yoder, a top-selling agent in Grand Rapids, Michigan; Mike Ford, a Southern California-based general certified real estate appraiser since 1986; Warren Boizot III, SRA, a state-licensed appraiser in the Denver, Colorado metropolitan area; and Megan Toll, an experienced Philadelphia agent with The Kevin Toll Group, all of whom can guide you through the process of finding out if your home is worth more than you paid for it.

 7 good reasons to check up on your home’s value today